Skip to main content

 How many error categories does MQM have?

 The full MQM framework contains over 100 error types organized hierarchically.
-However, most implementations use a subset of 20-40 categories relevant to their specific use case.
+Most implementations use a subset of 20-40 categories relevant to their specific use case.
 The main top-level categories are Accuracy, Fluency, Terminology, Style, and Locale conventions.

 Can MQM be used for machine translation evaluation?